briidee3/cs280-term-project/README.md

 been able to "crash"/freeze Windows (no blue screen, but entirely unusable, not even a frame every minute) as well as Arch Linux.
 Further experimentation is necessary in order to see if this memory leak could potentially be used for a buffer overflow or ACE exploit.
+- Maybe this script/exploit could be used to produce an extremely bloated page file on a Windows server (or something of that likeness) in order to take up/potentially corrupt memory on the system?
+Just a thought